Convert Millicoulomb to Coulomb (mC to C)

 How do you convert mC to C formula?

-The main formula to convert mC to C is to multiply mC value by 0.001.
+The main formula for the conversion of the mC value to C amount is to multiply the mC value by 0.001.

 There are 0.001 Coulomb in 1 Millicoulomb.To convert from Millicoulomb to Coulomb, multiply your figure by 0.001 (or divide by 1000).